Kiaryy/DotFiles/README.md

 # Shell
 Im using zsh with powerlevel10k
+# Clipping Software
+You take clips of 2 minutes with ctrl+shift+L
+The clips have insanely high quality and the will take up to 1.5 Gbs of space so remember to delete old clips
 # Everything i use is already included in the package lists!!
 Install Pacman Packages:
 ```